vinaykumarhs2020/CarND-Vehicle-Detection/submission/project_report.md

 Sliding window technique is used to detect the cars in the video frame.
 Each video frame is divided into number of windows and these windows are used to test using the trained machine learning model.
 We can use multiple size window to detect the cars which appear to be of different size depending on their position in the image.

 Instead of using whole of image, we can define the region of interest, where we generally see the cars.
+We can also try to reduce the size of imagea and try to use sliding windows.
 This is done by trial and error on the given dataset.
 One such attempt is depicted below:

 ![roi](../output_images/roi.png)